 Do you need extra capital for your small business?
-Over 60% of small businesses rely on loans for financing.
-But if you’re thinking of securing a business loan, you should know how much it’s really going to cost you.
+If you’re thinking of securing a business loan, you should know how much it’s really going to cost you.

 Before taking out a new loan, understand how business loan rates and fees work.